 passes the Economic Feasibility Test; and

-would otherwise be uneconomic for AGN if commenced prior to being included in the calculation of Reference Tariffs in future Access Arrangement Periods.
+would otherwise be uneconomic for Multinet if commenced prior to being included in the calculation of Reference Tariffs in future Access Arrangement Periods.

-Once agreement has been reached concerning the regulatory arrangement, MultinetAGN will undertake a detailed feasibility assessment.
+Once agreement has been reached concerning the regulatory arrangement, Multinet will undertake a detailed feasibility assessment.
 Should the outcome of this assessment establish or confirm that the extension is economic (including the consideration of any capital contributions or surcharges) under the agreed regulatory arrangement, then the extension will progress.
 Otherwise, further discussions will be held with the Regulator.
 If, in light of the detailed economic assessment and available regulatory arrangements, the extension is not economic, the extension will not proceed.

-Where the extension is deemed uneconomic, AGN may review the extension should material changes occur.
+Where the extension is deemed uneconomic, Multinet may review the extension should material changes occur.

-AGN’s funding of extensions to un-reticulated townships is, in accordance with Rule 104(5) of the NGR, conditional upon (among other things) AGN having sufficient funds available on commercial terms acceptable to AGN.
+Multinet’s funding of extensions to un-reticulated townships is, in accordance with Rule 104(5) of the NGR, conditional upon (among other things) Multinet having sufficient funds available on commercial terms acceptable to Multinet.

 The agreed regulatory treatment may include a requirement that Incremental Users pay a capital contribution in addition to prevailing Reference Tariffs, or a surcharge in addition to prevailing Reference Tariffs, or a new Reference Tariff.